calebperelini/car-image-classifier/README.md

     return responses
 ```

-The API accepts `regions` as a parameter in the POST request, for greater accuracy when making reads on plates of a specific regions.
-As we know all images in the set are of New Zealand cars we can add the `'nz'` flag to the request.
+The API accepts `regions` as a parameter in the POST request, for greater accuracy when making reads on plates of specific regions.
+As we know all images in the set are of New Zealand cars, we can add the `'nz'` flag to the request.

 ## Installation